Redrawing Masculinity | February Figure Drawing Online Workshop

-ABOUT: Interested in improving your male figure drawing skills while working with live models?
+ABOUT: Interested in improving your figure drawing skills while working with live models?
 Enjoy a fun afternoon sketching with artists Briden Schueren and Paul Richmond, who will alternate teaching and stripping down to pose for you.
+In February, we will be joined by a special guest model - queer nonbinary transmasc attorney Dan, Esq. (@transcendthebinary_).

 No need to be a pro!
 Work with whatever supplies you have available.
 This workshop is designed to introduce the fundamentals of figure drawing and anatomy while giving you maximum opportunities to practice.
 Students of all experience levels are welcome.
 When you register, you will receive a pdf containing the Zoom link.